 I share my artwork for personal inspiration only.
 I don’t mind if you copy any of my designs for your own personal use, providing you give me credit by referring to my blog.

-You may not however copy my designs for contests and publications entries (online or otherwise) or to sell in either handmade or printed form.
-Thank you for your understanding.
+You may not however copy my designs and photographs for contests and publications entries (online or otherwise) or to sell in either handmade or printed form.